Free boundary minimal surfaces in products of balls: Introduction

 where $L_i(g)$ denotes the total length of the boundary components in $\Gamma_i$ with respect to $g$.
 We show that if $k\geq 2$ then although $F(g)$ is bounded from above, its maximum is not realized by a smooth metric.

-For this reason we consider metrics which are invariant under a finite group $G$ of diffeomorphisms of $M$.
-We prove that if $g$ maximizes $F$ among $G$-invariant metrics, then $g$ is realized on a minimal free boundary immersion to a product of balls $B^{n_1}(a_1)\times\ldots\times B^{n_k}(a_k)$ of radii $a_i$ and some dimensions $n_i$.
+For this reason we consider metrics that are invariant under a finite group $G$ of diffeomorphisms of $M$.
+We prove that if $g$ maximizes $F$ among $G$-invariant metrics, then $g$ is realized on an equivariant free boundary minimal immersion to a product of balls $B^{n_1}(a_1)\times\cdots\times B^{n_k}(a_k)$ of radii $a_i$ and some dimensions $n_i$.

 The existence then comes down to the choice of surface $M$, the $\Gamma_i$, and the group $G$ of diffeomorphisms.
 In the remainder of the paper we consider the case in which $M$ is a genus $0$ surface with $6$ boundary components where we group them into three sets of two each $\Gamma_1,\Gamma_2,\Gamma_3$.
 We consider three commuting reflection symmetries $\rho_1,\rho_2,\rho_3$ where $\rho_i$ interchanges the two boundary components of $\Gamma_i$ and preserves the other boundary components.
 A topological model for such a surface would be the domain in $\mathbb S^2$ gotten by removing disks of equal radii centered on the positive and negative coordinate axes with symmetries being reflection across the coordinate planes.
 In the remainder of the paper we do a careful analysis of the extremal problem for $F$ among $G$-invariant metrics.